l50/starter_hack_lab/0_vm_create_and_destroy.md

 ## Destroy the VM
 **Danger, Will Robinson!**

 Running the command in this section will destroy your VM - once you run it, it will be gone forever.
-There are reasons you may want to do this; perhaps your VM simply isn't working properly.
+There are reasons you may want to do this; perhaps your VM simply isn't working properly or you may want to test something on a fresh system.
+Whatever your reason is, remember that any data on the old VM will be lost forever.

 To **destroy** your VM, run this command:
 ```
 vagrant destroy
 ```

-At this point, you should feel free to move on to [Virtual Machine Setup](1_vm_setup.md).

-# References
+## Additional Resources

 * Vagrant [Setup](https://www.vagrantup.com/docs/installation)
 <br/><br/>